What is Keylogger?

 This comprehensive article aims to help you defend against keyloggers by explaining their types, mechanisms, and actual effects.

-A keylogger is a malicious software or hardware that records and tracks keystrokes on a computer or device.
-Furthermore, keyloggers can capture confidential data such as credit card numbers, passwords, and personal messages without the user’s knowledge, causing a significant threat to security.
+A keylogger is a malicious software.
+It’s hardware that records and tracks keystrokes on a computer or device.
+Furthermore, keyloggers can capture confidential data.
+Keyloggers can easily steal Credit card numbers, passwords, and personal messages without the user’s knowledge.
+Thus, causing a significant threat to security.
+There are two types of key-Logger

 - A software-based keylogger is a type of malicious program that captures unauthorized data theft.